HuantWang/SUPERSONIC/docs/source/about.rst

 =====

-SuperSonic is a library to allow compiler developers to integrate RL into compilers easily, regardless of their RL expertise.
+SuperSonic is a library to allow compiler developers to integrate reinforcement learning (RL) into compilers easily, regardless of their RL expertise.
 SuperSonic supports customizable RL architecture compositions to target a wide range of optimization tasks.
 A key feature of SuperSonic is the use of deep RL and multi-task learning techniques to develop a meta-optimizer to automatically find and tune the right RL